 Laser/light therapy is considered the treatment of choice for facial spider veins.
 It can be used on other parts of the body as well.

-Capillary malformations (port wine stains; n = 9) needed a series of treatments.
+Capillary malformations (port-wine stains; n = 9) needed a series of treatments.
 It was taken care not to overlap laser shots to avoid pigmentary changes and ulcerations.
 The time interval between laser sessions was ≥2 weeks.
 The aim was a significant bleaching effect.
-However, a complete disappearance of these lesions is impossible.
+However, the complete disappearance of these lesions is impossible.
 Again, no scars were observed.
-Extrafacial lesions in adults did not need anesthesia in most cases.
+Extra facial lesions in adults did not need anesthesia in most cases.